KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GAUL: _toncsiiontio_ [3p.fut.rel.]
 (Chamalières)\
 PIE: \*teh₂g- "touch" (IEW: 1055)\
 COGN: Lat. _tango_, Gr. _tetagṓn_ "having seized", Go. _tekan_ "touch", ToB _ceśäṃ_ "touch"\
 ETYM: The connection with Lat. _tango_ "touch" is not beyond doubt.
 The usual explanation is that swearing was performed by touching a part of the body, or the ground, see LEIA T-108.
 However, even if this is accepted, the o-grade (PIE \*th₂og-?) is unexpected (analogy with [\*tonketo-](#tonketo) "destiny"?).
-KPV 650 derives this Celtic verb from \*tu-n-g-o-, from earlier \*lu-n-g-o­ and relates it to PCelt. [\*lugyo- "oath"](#lugyo); the explanation offered there how the stems \*tek- and \*leug- became confused is rather complicated.
+KPV 650 derives this Celtic verb from \*tu-n-g-o-, from earlier \*lu-n-g-o­ and relates it to PCelt. [\*lugiyo- "oath"](#lugiyo); the explanation offered there how the stems \*tek- and \*leug- became confused is rather complicated.
 KPV also claims that the Gaulish form _toncsiiontio_ is unrelated to the Insular Celtic forms.\
 REF: [EDPC]

 ### <a id="tonketo">\*tonketo- "destiny" (n)</a>